codingdave/SortPhotosWithXmp/README.md

 * Add all the other commands
 * How to handle collisions?
 * The logging message template should not vary between calls to 'LoggerExtensions.LogInformation(ILogger, string?, params object?[])'
+* If file already exists and is the same, ignore it
+* run for Pictures and sorted-Pictures